mariohernandez/mariohernandezio/src/blog/storybook-components.md

 Notice I marked the template name Drupal is using to render the Article node.
 We know this is the template because it has an **X** before the template name.

-In addition, I also marked the template path which we will need to make a copy of this template.
+In addition, I also marked the template path.
 As you can see the current template is located in **core/themes/olivero/templates/content/node--teaser.html.twig**.

 And finally, I marked examples of attributes Drupal is injecting in the markup.
 These attributes may not always be useful but it is a good practice to ensure they are available even when we are writing custom markup for our components.

-## Enable the Storybook theme

-Before we forget, let's enable the Storybook theme otherwise all the work we are doing will not be visible.

-* Navigate to **/admin/appearance** and look for the Storybook theme
-* Install it and also make it the default theme
-* Clear Drupal's cache

 ## Create a template suggestion